Rothamsted/knetbuilder/README.md

 **WARNING!**
 This is repository is using other GitHub repositories as [submodules](https://github.com/blog/2104-working-with-submodules).
 This means you have to commit changes made to submodules/subrepos one by one, from the local clones of the various submodules.
 Moreover, this top repository points to subrepos by referring to a specific commit.
-This means that, once you have updated/pushed/etc a subrepo, **you do need to update the reference to it** that is hereby (you find convenience Bash scripts to do so in `git-cmds/`).
+This means that, once you have updated/pushed/etc a subrepo, **you do need to update the reference to it** that is hereby.
+You find convenience Bash scripts to do so in `git-cmds/`.
+[SmartGit](http://www.syntevo.com/smartgit) is another tool that manages this way to organise submodules.

 See these notes on [how to manage submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to learn more.
 Further details are available [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).